 Using a Custom Control that is not Integrated by Default

-XAF allows you to integrate a DevExpress control or DevExtreme widget that is not supported by default, a third-party control, or a custom control into your WinForms, ASP.NET or Mobile application.
+XAF allows you to integrate a DevExpress control or DevExtreme widget that is not supported by default, a third-party control, or a custom control into your WinForms or ASP.NET Web Forms application.
 This topic provides information of different solutions and provides links to relevant examples.